rmannjbs/WP5ReactTSFromScratch/README.md

 ## Setting up our SCSS

+We'll setup some basic SCSS here just as a rough example, more in depth scss tutorial for setting up bootstrap 5 for fully will have to come in a follow up blog.

 1. Create a src folder in the root of the app if not created already.
 2. Under src, create an assets folder.
 3. Under assets, create a folder called scss.